libnonius/nonius/authoring-benchmarks.md

 it does not destroy anything automatically.
 Instead, you are required to call the `nonius::destructable_object::destruct` member function, which is what you can use to measure the destruction time.

+### The optimizer

+Sometimes the optimizer will optimize away the very code that you want to measure.
+There are several ways to use results that will prevent the optimiser from removing them.
+You can use the `volatile` keyword, or you can output the value to standard output or to a file, both of which force the program to actually generate the value somehow.

+Nonius adds a third option.
+The values returned by any function provided as user code are guaranteed to be evaluated and not optimised out.
+This means that if your user code consists of computing a certain value, you don't need to bother with using `volatile` or forcing output.
+Just `return` it from the function.
+That helps with keeping the code in a natural fashion.

+Here's an example:

+{% highlight cpp %}
+// may measure nothing at all by skipping the long calculation since its
+// result is not used
+NONIUS_BENCHMARK("no return", [] { long_calculation(); })

+// the result of long_calculation() is guaranteed to be computed somehow NONIUS_BENCHMARK("with return", [] { return long_calculation(); })
+{% endhighlight %}

+However, there's no other form of control over the optimizer whatsoever.
+It is up to you to write a benchmark that actually measures what you want and doesn't just measure the time to do a whole bunch of nothing.

+To sum up, there are two simple rules: whatever you would do in handwritten code to control optimization still works in nonius; and nonius makes return values from user code into observable effects that can't be optimized away.